imAsparky/django-cookiecutter/docs/source/how-tos/how-to-contribute.rst

 You can contribute in many ways.

-Please take a moment to read our :ref:`code of conduct<code-of-conduct>` for how we would like the community to treat each other.
+Please take a moment to read our :ref:`code of conduct<code-of-conduct>`.

 Types of Contributions
 ----------------------